-- Avoid Industrial Seed Oils - If you want to avoid GMO's, it's important to avoid vegetables oils as much as you can, particularly, corn, soybean, canola and safflower oils.
-Instead, consume cold pressed oils like Extra Virgin Olive Oil, Flaxseed Oil, Avocado and Macadamia Oil on salads and raw Coconut Oil for baking and frying due to its exceptionally high heat point.
+- Avoid Industrial Seed Oils - If you want to avoid GMO's, it's important to avoid industrial seed vegetables oils, particularly corn, soybean, canola and safflower oils.
+Instead, consume cold pressed oils like Extra Virgin Olive Oil, Flaxseed Oil, Avocado and Macadamia Oil on salads and use raw Coconut Oil for baking and frying due to its exceptionally high heat point.

-- Avoid packaged grain products - Keep your eye out for packaged products that contain corn, soy or safflower as an ingredient, typically most big brand breakfast cereals, crackers and biscuits.
+- Avoid Packaged Grain Products - Keep your eye out for packaged products that contain corn, soy or safflower as an ingredient, mostly found in commercial breakfast cereals, crackers and biscuits.
 If you're going to eat or drink soy products, be sure to choose organic as often as possible as many soy products are imported and contain genetically modified crops.

-- Avoid Industrial Animal Products - Finally, when it comes to animal products like meat, eggs and dairy, if you're going to include them in your diet and want to avoid GMO residues, it's important to choose grass fed, free-range and organic varieties so that you avoid animals that been fed genetically modified grains such as corn, canola, cottonseed and soybean which are commonly used.
+- Avoid 'Factory-Farmed' Animal Products - Finally, when it comes to animal products like meat, eggs and dairy, if you're going to include them in your diet and want to avoid GMO residues, it's important to choose pasture raised, grass fed, free-range and organic varieties so that you avoid animals that been fed genetically modified grains such as corn, canola, cottonseed and soybean which are commonly used.

 The Main Takeaway

-With the advent of big agribusiness this century, there has been a continued movement towards mass farming practices that create economies of scale for these industries that are detrimental to human health and the environment.
+With the proliferation of big agribusiness over the past century, there has been a continued movement towards commercial farming practices for economies of scale.
+However, unfortunately this has been at a cost to human and animal health and the environment.

-One such growing practice is the movement towards genetically modified growing practices to boost yield, shelf-life and to create year round "non-seasonal" harvests.
+One such growing practice is the shift towards genetically modified foods to boost yield, shelf-life and to create year round "non-seasonal" harvests.